Tuesday, 20 December 2011

 GOKARNA - THIRUKOKARNAM

-Now this place is called as Gokarna.
-This is 267th Paadal Petra Shiva Sthalam and only one sthalam in Thuluva Nadu on the sea shore.
-Thirugnanasambandar and Appar has sung hymns in praise of Lord Shiva of this temple.
+Now, this place is called Gokarna.
+It is the 267th Paadal Petra Shiva Sthalam, the only sthalam in Thuluva Nadu on the seashore.
+Thirugnanasambandar and Appar have sung hymns in praise of Lord Shiva, who is worshipped in this temple.

 ( Entrance of the temple)